 A new peptide-based immunotherapy[¹], detailed in Allergo Journal International by Tonti and Larché, treats allergies with 4 to 8 intradermal injections, targeting allergen-specific T cells with synthetic peptides.

-This approach reduces treatment time and side effects, improves symptoms, and maintains efficacy for at least two years, offering a promising allergy management alternative.
+This approach reduces treatment time and side effects, improves symptoms, and also maintains efficacy for at least two years, offering a promising allergy management alternative.

 Moreover, advancements in peptide drug development, like peptide cyclization, enhance stability, bioavailability, and efficacy.